 External consultation was initiated by Eni's consultation with DNMA and submission of the draft Framework of Reference (FoR) on 24 November 2009.
 The purpose of this consultation was to inform DNMA on the scale and nature of the Cova-1 drilling program, clarify the environmental approvals process and present Eni's draft Framework of Reference for the EIA.
-Subsequently, Eni arranged a forum in Timor-Leste on Tuesday 23rd February, to explain the details of the drilling program and answer questions.
-Further consultation will be undertaken as appropriate.
+Eni arranged a public forum in Timor-Leste on 23rd February to introduce the drilling program to a wider group of stakeholders and answer questions.